 Will this be an issue if I visit the Jawazaat office?
 Will I be able to get this done before tomorrow night?

 Answer from Steve: Your daughter has still 6 months validity in Passport.
 Exit Re-Entry cannot be rejected on this basis.
-My friend just went to his home country with passport validity of only two months.
+My friend just went to his home country with the passport validity of only two months.

 There must be some other reason for this.
 Have you checked that you do not have any fines under her sponsor's Iqama?